DaintyJet/Heap-Overflow-Example/README.md

 ```
 > ![IMPORTANT]
 > This structure is 8-bytes in size.
 And is prepended to all data entries on the heap.
 This means in order to overwrite the data section of a heap chunk, this needs to be overwritten.
 * `Size`: Size of the chunk in terms of the number of blocks including the `_HEAP_ENTRY` that are required to store the data.
 * `Flags`: Flags used to denote the state of the chunk, examples include *Free* and *Busy*.
-* `SmallTagIndex`: This stores the checksum of the heap entry, consisting of the XOR'ed value of the first three bytes of the `_HEAP_ENTRY`
+* `SmallTagIndex`: This stores the checksum of the heap entry, consisting of the XOR'ed value of the first three bytes of the `_HEAP_ENTRY`.
 * `SubSegmentCode`: Contains information on the Sub-Section this may be a part of.
 * `PreviousSize`: Previous Size of Chunk.
 * `SegmentOffset`: Contains Segment Offset.
 * `LFHFlags`: Flags used to control the Low Fragmentation Heap.
 * `UnusedBytes`: Used to store unused bytes.
 Also used when LFH is activated.
 * `FunctionIndex`: Contains management information used by the Windows heap manager. <!--  Supposedly it contains a function pointer/Index so the manager can preform specific operations on the heap-->
 * `ContextValue`: Contains management information used by the Windows heap manager.
 * `InterceptorValue`: Contains management information used by the Windows heap manager.
 This is used for additional information and can be used for debugging purposes.
 * `UnusedBytesLength`: Length in terms of the number of blocks that are unused in the current allocation.
 * `EntryOffset`: Offset to the Heap Entry.
 * `ExtendedBlockSignature`: Byte indicating if the chunk is being managed by the LFH.

 > [!NOTE]
 > There exist some sites containing older [C Source Code](https://www.nirsoft.net/kernel_struct/vista/HEAP_ENTRY.html) of the Windows `_HEAP_ENTRY`, though they are older based on the WinDBG output it is still mostly accurate.
 You can explore additional heap structures discussed in [3].
 ### LFH
 Using our basic understanding of heap allocations through the backend or the frontend allocator, we can use a modified program from [1] to see how each affects our goal of allocating two or more adjacent chunks in the heap memory space.
 The original program (with some comments added) is located in [LFHTest-H.cpp](./SourceCode/LFHTest-H.cpp), and the modified code listed below is located in [LFHTest-P.cpp](./SourceCode/LFHTest-P.cpp):